Photoshop Halftone Dot Pattern tutorial

 Step 8: Use the Torn Edges filter to roughen the dots

-Notice in the preview area that our dots are really just blurry squares.
-So we’ll use the Torn Edges filter to roughen them up and help them look more rounded.
+Notice in the preview area that our dots are actually just blurry squares.
+We’ll use the Torn Edges filter to roughen them up and make them look rounder.

-In the bottom right of the Filter Gallery, click the plus icon to add a new filter above the Halftone Pattern filter.
+In the bottom right of the Filter Gallery, click the New Effect Layer icon (the plus sign) to add a new filter above the Halftone Pattern filter.

 Adding a second filter.